-Wealthramp is the brainchild of Pam Krueger, a well-known investor advocate and co-host of “MoneyTrack” on PBS.
-She’s also someone Stacy has personally known for nearly 30 years.
+The service was developed by Pam Krueger, a well-known investor advocate and co-host of “MoneyTrack” on PBS.
+(She’s also someone Money Talks News founder Stacy Johnson has known personally for 30 years.)

 Just like eHarmony helps match people in romantic relationships, Wealthramp empowers you to find the right fiduciary adviser based on your personal preferences.
 Unlike eHarmony, however, Wealthramp doesn’t charge you for the service.

 In three simple steps, you’ll get matched to professional investment advisers that are the best fit based on your personal preferences, including how you want to interact with an adviser.